awslabs/sagemaker-debugger/README.md

 Debugger can be used inside or outside of SageMaker.
 However the built-in rules that AWS provides are only available for SageMaker training.
 Scenarios of usage can be classified into the following three cases.

-#### Using SageMaker Debugger with Zero Script Change of Your Training Script
+#### Using SageMaker Debugger on AWS Deep Learning Containers with zero training script change

 Here you specify which rules to use when setting up the estimator and run your existing script without no change.
 For an example of this, see [Running a Rule with Zero Script Change on SageMaker](#running-a-rule-with-zero-script-change-on-sageMaker).

-#### Using SageMaker Debugger on Bring Your Own Container
+#### Using SageMaker Debugger on AWS training containers with script mode

 You can use Debugger with your training script on your own container making only a minimal modification to your training script to add Debugger's `Hook`.
 For an example template of code to use Debugger on your own container in TensorFlow 2.x frameworks, see [Running on Your Own Container](#Running-on-Your-Own-Container).